Astute-Systems/MediaX/README.md

 Catch the stream using the gstreamer src pipeline in the section below.
 Following command line options are supported:

 > **NOTE** : This example uses the test image ([images/testcard.png](images/testcard.png)) as the source of the video stream.
-You can replace lena with your own image or use another source for the video data.
+You can replace the testcard with your own image or use another source for the video data.

 ## gstreamer YUV streaming examples
-The test script test02.sh runs the example program against gstreamer.
+The test scripts [rtp-gst-test-rx.sh](example/rtp-gst-test-rx.sh), [rtp-gst-test-tx.sh](example/rtp-gst-test-tx.sh) runs the example program against gstreamer to ensure interoperability.

 Use this pipeline as a test payloader to make sure gstreamer is working: